vibr77/AppleIIDiskIIStm32F411/README.md

 The project is still in beta mode, progress thread is on [AppleFritter Apple II Disk emulator using STM32]( https://www.applefritter.com/content/apple-ii-disk-emulator-using-stm32).

-This project relies on a STM32F411 (BlackPill) with SDIO Port
+This project relies on a STM32F411(BlackPill) with SDIO Port.

 ## Features ##